-- 17. (1) A child may be tested for HIV only after proper pretest counselling, by an appropriately trained person - a) if the child is of sufficient maturity to understand the benefits, risks and social implications of such a test; and - (b) The child's parent or care-giver, if the parent or care-giver has knowledge of the test. - (2) Post-test counselling must be provided by an appropriately trained person to - (a) the child, if the child is of sufficient maturity to understand the implications of the result; and - (b) The child's parent or care-giver, if the parent or care-giver has knowledge of the test.
+17. (1) A child may be tested for HIV: only after proper pretest counselling, by an appropriately trained person only after proper pretest counselling by an appropriately trained person; if the child is of sufficient maturity to understand the benefits, risks and social implications of such a test; or if the child's parents or caregivers have given consent to the test

+- (2) Post-test counselling must be provided by an appropriately trained person to the child, if the child is of sufficient maturity to understand the implications of the result; and the child's parent or care-giver, if the parent or care-giver has knowledge of the test. - (3) In the event that Child cannot be reasonably accompanied by a parent or a caregiver, a properly trained person shall handle the child in a manner that is in the child's best interest.